-- There is a high risk of malaria in Zambia: atovaquone/proguanil OR doxycycline OR mefloquine recommended.
+- There is a risk of malaria in all interior regions of Guyana: atovaquone/proguanil OR doxycycline OR mefloquine recommended.

-The recommended antimalarials are listed below.
+The recommended antimalarials for Guyana are listed below.
+They are recommended for certain areas only (see description of risk areas above).
 If these are not suitable please seek further specialist advice.

 Please note, the advice for children is different, the dose is based on body weight and some antimalarials are not suitable.

 - start one to two days before arrival in the malaria risk area

 - for adults, one tablet is taken every day, ideally at the same time of day for the duration of the time in a malaria risk area and daily for seven days after leaving the malaria risk area

 - take with a fatty meal if possible